StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 "Shush," Darella interrupted.
 "Ladies, we're not at liberty to say, but we just need to know where to go to find him."

-"What do they care?", Yannhorn replied.
+"What do they care?"
+Yannhorn replied.
 "Her reaction earlier indicated that she's no friend of this warlord guy, and given the fear and title, I think he might have more than a few enemies around here."
 Darella thought for a moment, then nodded her consent.
 "Good.
 See, this warlord has a jewel that we really need to save the world, and we would like to get it back from him."

 "I see," the woman replied.
 "Well, perhaps we might be on the same side.
 The warlord lives in the walled compound near the barracks, but it is difficult to enter."
 She leaned in and spoke in a low voice.
 "Meet us tonight just at sunset in the alley behind the herbal medicine store on Dragon Way.
 We can discuss more there."
 She stood up, and the rest of her group stood up in unison and followed her as they left the shop together.